Highlighting artists who live and work in Minnesota

 Anna is a sculpture and fiber artist from St. Paul, who specializes in large, internally lit lanterns created in the tradition of British lantern festivals using willow and rattan.
 Through her practice, which often includes community participation and public display, she sees the lanterns as having the capacity to capture the inner essences or Platonic forms of species.

-Anna will research extinct and currently threatened species from our region to create a visual representation of what we have lost as well as deepening her study of animal form and movement in the museum’s scientific collections.
+Anna’s research focused on extinct and currently threatened species from our region, and she created a visual representation of what we have lost in her installation Illuminating Forms.

 Mike Shaw – Twin Cities